"Let My People Know"

 For BOOKINGS and INQUIRIES, CONTACT ME.

 Since the time of Abraham and his wanderings in Egypt, the Jewish people have had a presence in Africa making some communities the oldest in the world.
 This interactive presentation delineates some of that history while taking viewers on a virtual journey through a photographic project that took me to 30 countries across the continent.
-The presentation also introduces viewers to emerging black Jewish groups in Uganda, Cameroon, Ghana.
+The presentation spotlights emerging Black Jewish groups in Uganda, Cameroon, and Ghana as well as the historical orthodox community of Djerba, Tunisia, and...wait for it...a yeshiva in the Congo under the supervision of Chabad-Lubavitch of Central Africa in Kinshasa, Democratic Republic of Congo.
+Viewers are also treated to two short videos featuring synagogues of Africa and Jewish life in Africa.

 THE JEWS OF AFRICA: A FUNNY THING OR TWO HAPPENED ON THE WAY TO THE PYRAMIDS